Arlington National Cemetery

-Arlington National Cemetery is one of two national cemeteries run by the United States Army.
-Nearly 400,000 people are buried in its 639 acres (259 ha) in Arlington, Virginia.
-There are about 30 funerals conducted on weekdays and 7 held on Saturday.
-The other Army cemetery is in Washington, D.C. and is called the U.S. Soldiers' and Airmen's Home National Cemetery.
-All other national cemeteries are run by the National Cemetery System of the Department of Veterans Affairs.
+Arlington National Cemetery is the largest cemetery in the United States National Cemetery System, one of two maintained by the United States Army.
+More than 400,000 people are buried in its 639 acres (259 ha) in Arlington County, Virginia.

-Arlington National Cemetery was established during the U.S. Civil War after the land the cemetery was built upon, Arlington Estate, was confiscated from the private ownership of Confederate States Army general Robert E. Lee's family following a tax dispute.
-Listed on the National Register of Historic Places in April 2014, the Arlington National Cemetery Historic District includes the Cemetery, Arlington House, Memorial Drive, the Hemicycle, and Arlington Memorial Bridge.
+Arlington National Cemetery was established on 13 May 1864, during the American Civil War after Arlington Estate, the land on which the cemetery was built, was confiscated by the U.S. federal government from the private ownership of Confederate States Army general Robert E. Lee's family following a tax dispute over the property.
+The cemetery is managed by the U.S. Department of the Army.
+As of 2024, it conducts approximately 27 to 30 funerals each weekday and between six and eight services on Saturday, or 141 to 158 per week.

+In April 2014, Arlington National Cemetery Historic District, including Arlington National Cemetery, Arlington House, Memorial Drive, the Military Women's Memorial, and Arlington Memorial Bridge, was listed on the National Register of Historic Places.